FPGA Design for Embedded Systems Training Course

 - Build a Linux image and run it under emulation.

-- Save time and effort when building embedded Linux systems.
+- Save time and energy building embedded Linux systems.